hughesan/vcusetup/README.md

+# vcusetup
-# vcusetup"A line i wrote on my vcu computer"
+"A line i wrote on my vcu computer" a line from rstudio